swcarpentry/git-novice/instructors.md

 *   This is a good moment to show a diff with a graphical diff tool.
 If you skip it because you're short on time, show it once in GitHub.

+Solutions to exercises:

+> ## Choosing a commit message {.challenge}
+>
+> Which of the following commit messages would be most appropriate for the
+> last commit made to `mars.txt`?
+>
+> 1.
+>
+>     "Changes"
+> 2.
+>
+>     "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
+> 3.
+>
+>     **"Discuss effects of Mars' climate on the Mummy"**
+>
+>Answer 1 is not descriptive enough, answer 2 is too descriptive and redundant, and answer 3 is good - short but descriptive.

 ## [Exploring History](05-history.html)

 *   One thing may cause confusion is recovering old versions.
 If, instead of